-Kingsbrook View children are taught, through ICT and PSHE lessons, that personal information should be kept private and that anything that makes them feel unsafe or uncomfortable should be reported to an adult they trust as soon as possible.
+Technology is a crucial part of our lives and learning.
+Our children will probably use some sort of device or the Internet daily.
+Using this technology we can connect with the rest of the world and information at rapid speed.
+Whilst we want to encourage children to use technology, we also want them to remain safe whilst doing so.
+At Kingsbrook View children are taught, through lessons such as Computing and PSHCE, that personal information should be kept private and that anything that makes them feel unsafe or uncomfortable should be reported to an adult they trust as soon as possible.

 - The app musical.ly which allows children to record/live stream themselves singing or playing instruments is reportedly being used by predators.
 Read about the issue here: www.channel4.com/news/children-bombarded-with-sexually-explicit-chat-on-musical-ly-and-live-ly